“If we tried to do everything our way, we wouldn’t be doing much here, so we are embracing it as much as possible.”

 It’s International Women’s Day, March 8, 2017, and I’m in Chile!
 I just had a lovely lunch in the countryside outside Viña del Mar.
 The men raised their glasses and made a toast to all the women.
 Well, thank you!

-After lunch, I’m helping out in the kitchen with the rest of the women, cleaning up.
+After lunch, I’m helping out in the kitchen with the rest of the women.
 The men?
 Sitting outside talking.